Endoconidioma Tsuneda, Hambl. & Currah, Mycologia 96(5): 1129 (2004).

-Notes: Endoconidioma was introduced by Tsuneda et al. (2004) as a monotypic genus in order to accommodate E. populi in Dothideaceae.
-Endoconidiogenesis in E. populi is similar to the endoconidial hyphomycete Phaeotheca and no coelomycetous taxa have been reported to produce endoconidia.
-Morphological characters and DNA sequence data showed that Endoconidioma is distinct from the previously established endoconidial genera (Tsuneda et al. 2004).
-This genus is characterized by subglobose to flask-shaped, entirely closed conidiomata, forming on a black subiculum, a darkly pigmented peridium and locules filled with conidiogenous cells.
-Endoconidia are formed endogenously and hyaline, unicellular and released by dissolution of the conidiogenous and the peridial cells of the conidioma.
-Blastic conidia, light to dark brown, mostly two-celled, produced holoblastically from pigmented, undifferentiated hyphae (Tsuneda et al. 2004).
-In our phylogenetic analysis (family tree) E. populi is clustered in Dothideaceae with 65/100 % bootstrap support.
+Notes – Endoconidioma was introduced as a monotypic genus to accommodate E. populi in Dothideaceae.
+Endoconidioma populi is a melanized taxon belonging to black meristematic fungal group which are cosmopolitan and easily adaptable to extreme environmental conditions (Mirzaei et al. 2015, Wanasinghe et al. 2018c).
+Endoconidioma rosae-hissaricae was introduced by Wanasinghe et al. (2018c).
+Morphologically, E. populi has two-celled conidia while they are aseptate in E. rosaehissaricae (Wanasinghe et al. 2018c).
+This genus is characterized by subglobose to flask-shaped and entirely closed conidiomata, which forms on a black subiculum, a darkly pigmented peridium and locules filled with conidiogenous cells (Thambugala et al. 2014a, Wanasinghe et al. 2018c).
+Endoconidia are formed endogenously and are hyaline, unicellular and released by dissolution of the conidiogenous and the peridial cells of the conidiomata.
+Blastic conidia, mostly two-celled, light to dark brown are produced holoblastically from pigmented, undifferentiated hyphae (Tsuneda et al. 2004, Thambugala et al. 2014a).
+In our phylogenetic analysis, Endoconidioma grouped within Dothideaceae (Fig. 1).